 Through acquisitions and organic growth, the company grew to 35 offices in the United States by 1990 and was also expanding in other parts of the world.

 In 1995, Black & Veatch merged with Binnie & Partners of the UK, giving the company an opening in the UK, European and Asian markets.
 The next year, Black & Veatch also acquired Paterson Candy Ltd., a UK-based water treatment process contractor.

 In 1999, the company changed its structure from general partnership to an employee-owned corporation.
 That change facilitated the company's growth, as many of its clients were involved in multiple markets across the core sectors of energy, water, information and government.

 Black & Veatch’s history is marked by steady leadership and deeply rooted core values.
 After the death of founder E.B.
 Black, founder N.T.
 Veatch ran the company until his retirement in 1973, and he turned the company over to managing partner Thomas Robinson.
 Robinson led Black & Veatch for 10 years and retired in 1982.
 His brother, Jack Robinson, succeeded him as managing partner and guided the company for the next decade.
-In 1992, P.J.
-Adam took over as Chairman and CEO and operated the company until 2000.
-Len C. Rodman became only the sixth leader in the company’s history and was the Chairman, President and CEO from January 1, 2000 to November 26, 2013.
+In 1993, P.J.
+Adam took over as CEO and became Chairman in 1998 and operated the company until 2000.
+Len C. Rodman became the sixth leader in the company’s history and was the Chairman, President and CEO from January 1, 2000 to November 26, 2013.
 Steven L. Edwards was named Chief Operating Officer in March 2013 in a transition role before becoming Chairman, President and CEO on 27 November 2013.

 In 2005, the company made three acquisitions – R.J.
 Rudden Associates, Lukens Energy Group and Fortegra – doubling the size of its management consulting business.